-8. To recognise that it is essential to render an animal unconscious before it is slaughtered, ensuring it is insensible to pain, discomfort and stress, until death occurs.
-To rely on stunning methods which are scientifically proven to be the most humane.
+8. As an absolute minimum to ensure that all animals within the supply chain (whether prime meat or end of production) are rendered unconscious before being slaughtered, ensuring they are insensible to pain, discomfort and stress, until death occurs.
+Ideally, sourcing from slaughterhouses that stun all animals and rely on stunning or killing methods which are scientifically proven to be the most humane.